George MacKerron: code blog

 Tab completion for Stata variables in TextMate

-I recently switched to TextMate for editing Stata .do files: unlike Stata’s built-in editor on the Mac, it has syntax highlighting and other goodies via Timothy Beatty’s bundle.
+I recently switched to TextMate for editing Stata .do files: unlike Stata’s built-in editor on the Mac, it has syntax highlighting and other goodies via Timothy Beatty’s bundle (now hosted by Dan Byler).

 One thing it doesn’t have, though, is tab completion.
 Or rather, it didn’t, until now.